SPICE: Semantic Pseudo-labeling for Image Clustering: Experiments and Results

-In unsupervised learning, the training process is hard to converge to the best state without the ground truth supervision.
-Thus, how to estimate the performance of models in the unsupervised training process is very important.
-As introduced in Subsection \ref{sec_proto}, we use the classification loss defined in Eq. (\ref{eq_loss}) on the whole test dataset to approximate the model performance; i.e., the smaller loss, the better model.
-The model selection process is shown in Fig. \ref{fig_select}, it can be seen that the performance of the selected model is very close to that of the ground truth selection, proving the effectiveness of this loss metric.
+In unsupervised learning, the training process is hard to converge to the best state without the ground truth supervision, such that usually there is a large standard deviation among different trials.
+Thus, how to estimate the performance of models in the unsupervised training process to select the potential best model is very important.
+As introduced in Subsection~\ref{sec_proto}, we use the classification loss defined in Eq.~\eqref{eq_loss} on the whole test dataset to approximate the classification performance; \ie, the smaller loss, the better clustering performance.
+The model selection process is shown in Fig.~\ref{fig_select}, it can be seen that the performance of the selected clustering head is very close to that of the ground truth selection, proving the effectiveness of this loss metric.
+In this way, the bad performance clustering heads can be filtered out.
+The results in Table~\ref{table_results_detail} show that SPICE has a lower standard deviation compared with the competing methods.
+Importantly, the light-weight clustering heads can be independently and simultaneously trained without affecting each other and without extra training time.